mcohen01/node-quickbooks/README.md

 <a name="deletePayment" />
 #### deletePayment(idOrEntity, callback)

-Deletes the Payment from Quickbooks
+Deletes the Payment from QuickBooks

 __Arguments__